afcamarao/File-sync/README.md

   * Ensures that if the source folder is deleted the script does not crash.
 Instead, it logs an error and exits
   * Ensures that if either the replica or the log folder is deleted they are created again and the backups keep running normally
 * Ensures files that can not be copied due to some error or lack of permission are ignored and do not crash the script
+* Ensures synchronization interval is a positive number

 To run use the command: